-In Sweden, each individual has a unique identifier that is used to record all in-patient and out-patient contacts with the health care system as well as the general public administration, tax boards, employment offices, and so on.
-We use this to merge the health care registers to a dataset containing information from several different national registers.
-This dataset covers all persons born in Sweden between 1940 and 1985, their parents, and all their children \citep{meghir2005educational}.
-For all individuals aged 16 and above the data provide a rich set of annual socio-economic information, such as employment status, incomes by type, level of education, or marital status.\footnote{The LISA registers for the years 2007 and 2008 were not available at the time at which we applied for and received the data.
-Variables from the LISA register for the year 2003 are not provided to us.
-See \cite{SCB2009} for a detailed description of the LISA register.} Further, the intergenerational register allows linking individuals to their children and their parents.
+In Sweden, each individual has a unique identifier that is used to record all contacts with the health care system and the general public administration, tax boards, employment offices, and other public agencies.
+We use the identifier to merge the health care registers to the LISA dataset, which combines several other registers.\footnote{LISA is the ``Integrated database for labor market research'', see \cite{SCB2009}.} LISA covers all persons born in Sweden between 1940 and 1985, their parents, and all their children \citep{meghir2005educational}.
+For individuals aged 16 and above, LISA provides a rich set of annual socio-economic information, such as employment status, incomes by type, level of education, or marital status.
+Further, the intergenerational register allows linking individuals to their children and parents.
 The merged dataset contains about 1 million individuals, which is the vast majority of inhabitants of Sk{\aa}ne in 1999--2008.

-The focus of our empirical analysis is young women.
-To this end, we construct an annual panel data set which comprises all women born between 1983 and 1985, and living in the region of Sk{\aa}ne between 1999--2008.
-We chose to select these birth cohorts because this guarantees that we observe women aged 16 to 23 years in all periods.
+From these data, we construct an annual panel data set which comprises all women born between 1983 and 1985 and living in Sk{\aa}ne between 1999--2008.
+We chose to select these birth cohorts to guarantee that we observe women aged 16 to 23 years in all periods.